 Twitter users who tried to log on in last hour see the above sentence issued by the TİB (Directorate of Telecommunications and Communication), saying that ”The PROTECTION MEASURE has been taken for this website (twitter.com) according to Decision No: 2014/182 dated 18/03/2014 of Istanbul Anatolian 5th Penal Court of Peace has been implemented by Telecommunications Authority’‘.

 Twitter has been the major platform for critics of the ruling AKP government and protestors who have used the micro-blogging site to organize and communicate throughout mass demonstrations, which have been continuing since last June.
-Recently, audio recordings of high-level government officials, including Prime Minister Recep Tayyip Erdogan, were leaked on the internet and caused significant resentment among the public.
+Recently, audio recordings of high-level government officials, including Prime Minister Recep Tayyip Erdogan, were leaked on the internet and caused outrage in the public.
 They included phone conversations about alleged allocations of public lands to construction companies, as well as discussions on the huge amounts of cash found during recent police raids on the homes of the sons of some ministers.

 Internet access in Turkey has already been restricted for over 10 years, with thousands of websites blocked, most with arbitrary provisional injunctions by the TIB.
 The Prime Minister called Twitter a ‘scourge’ and on several occasions labelled social media as ‘the worst menace to society’.